iliterobotics/FRC-Robot-2019/README.md

 [![Build Status](https://travis-ci.com/iliterobotics/FRC-Robot-2019.svg?branch=master)](https://travis-ci.org/iliterobotics/FRC-Robot-2019)
-# FRC-Robot
+# FRC Robot 2019

-This is the incubating software framework for ILITE's 2019 season.
+This is ILITE's robot, display, and telemetry code for the 2019 FIRST Robotics Competition, featuring the third iteration of our software framework.

 ## Credits
 - Team 254 for their 2018 robot code, which can be found [here](https://github.com/Team254/FRC-2018-Public).
 We make heavy use of `com.team254.lib`, as well as extended versions of their motion planning and odometry code.